politician/myapp/docs/development.md

 Depending on your chosen local cluster solution, it may or may not be able to access the above created Jaeger instance.
 If not, follow these steps to run a Jaeger instance in k8s:

 1. In `manifests/k8s/deployment.yaml`, set the value of `OTEL_EXPORTER_JAEGER_ENDPOINT` environment variable to `http://jaeger:14268/api/traces`
-2. When starting your app, make use of the _infra_tiltfile_ flag.
+2. When starting my app, make use of the _infra_tiltfile_ flag.
    (eg. `yarn k8s:dev --infra_tiltfile ./hack/example-infra/k8s/Tiltfile`)
 3. This configures access to Jaeger UI on http://localhost:16687 so the port doesn't clash with the other Jaeger instance running for local/docker development.